-Depending on the subscription, Acadian charges anywhere from $29.95 - $41.95 per month for round-the clock monitoring and emergency dispatch services.
-There is no activation fee associated with setting up the account.
+Depending on the subscription, Acadian charges anywhere from $24.95–$29.95 per month for around-the-clock monitoring and emergency dispatch services.
+There is no activation fee or equipment costs associated with setting up the account.

 Acadian offers members a monthly subscription service.
 There is no contract.
 If at any point members would like to cancel their Acadian services, they can do so at any time without charge.
 And if you cancel within the first 30 days, you can get a full refund.
 If you discontinue service after paying a lump sum, you get the months you pre-paid for refunded to you.